-- using harp analyzer define the best counters for the given harp (can be many) and check S/B ratio (ratio of the number of counts at the peak of the distribution to the number of counts far away from the peak).
-For good beam and correct gain settings, this ratio should be $> few \times 10^4$ - increase voltage on the counters with steps of ~ 25 V and perform harp scan again and check.
-Since beam time is limited, gain studies can be done with two or more harps simultaneously, analyzing different set of counters for different harps - increasing gain will also increase background, so S/B should be analyzed after every increase.
-If distribution of count rates as a function of position looks flat at the peak, it means PMT is saturated, do not increase PMT voltage anymore, instead go down to see nice Gaussian peak (also do not exceed V{max} as was defined at the beginning of the document) - above studies can be repeated with higher current beam, e.g. 20 nA.
+- perform harp scans using relevant harps with initial gain setting of halo counters and $\sim 10$ nA beam current - using harp analyzer define the best counters for the given harp (can be many) and check S/B ratio (ratio of the number of counts at the peak of the distribution to the number of counts far away from the peak).
+For good beam and correct gain settings, this ratio should be $> few \times 10^4$ - $\bullet$ increase voltage on the counters with steps of $\sim 25$ V and perform harp scan again and check.
+Since beam time is limited, studies can be done with two or more harps simultaneously, analyzing different set of counters for different harps

+- increasing gain will also increase background, so S/B should be analyzed after every increase.
+If distribution of count rates as a function of position looks flat at the peak, it means PMT is saturated, do not increase PMT voltage anymore, instead go down to see nice Gaussian peak (also do not exceed $V{max}$ as was defined at the beginning of the document) - above studies can be repeated with higher current beam, e.g. 20 nA.
 Always look for the PMT saturation